mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 25, 2021

-**Today's JavaScript Progress**: Continued with callback functions and simple projects using them:
+**Today's JavaScript Progress**: Continued with callback functions and projects that use them:

-1. Quiz questions: Trigger start animation function 2 sec after the page loads + Add an event listener to every button on a page
+1. Quiz questions: Trigger a start animation function 2 seconds after the page loads, and add an event listener to every button on a page
-2. Callbacks with Arguments
+2. Pass argumen to callback functions
-3. Using callbacks on text inputs
+3. Use callbacks on text input

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-059)
 &nbsp;